rubenwardy/minetest_modding_book/_en/items/inventories.md

 Lists have a size, which is the total number of cells in the grid, and a width, which is only used within the engine.
-The list width is not used when drawing the inventory in a window, because the code behind the window determines the width to use.
+The width of the list is not used when drawing the inventory in a window, because the code behind the window determines the width to use.

 ```lua